 - Select Report C/A 1.17 – C/A FRPM/English Learner/Foster Youth – Count

-The LCFF calculation uses a three-year rolling average based on the current year and two prior years.
-For the first year of implementation (2013–14), however, it will be based on one year of data only (2013–14).
+The LCFF calculation uses a three-year average based on the current year and two prior years.
+However, for the first year of implementation (2013–14), it will be based on one year of data only.
 In 2014–15 it will be based on two years of data.
-In the 2014–15 and 2015–16 calculations, the 2014–15 unduplicated percentage will be used in place of the 2013–14 unduplicated percentage if it is higher.
+In the 2014–15 and 2015–16 calculations, pursuant to EC sections 2574(b)(1)(D) and 42238.02(b)(5)(D), the 2014–15 unduplicated percentage will be used in place of the 2013–14 unduplicated percentage if the 2014–15 unduplicated percentage is higher.